 Ahh, allergies.
 You change your filter regularly, take your shoes off at the front door, and even scrub and clean your floors—so why are you still sneezing all day and night?!
 Allergens make their way into homes no matter how clean they are.
 Dust, pollen, dander, microscopic mold, and other organisms will come into your home no matter how many precautions you take, and they always end up on the floor because, well, gravity.
 In some ways, this is good because it means these particles aren’t circulating the air, but every time you step onto your carpet, you’re sending clouds of allergens back into the air.

-Fortunately, there are rugs made today that are allergen-free and can even lessen allergens from floating into the air.
+Fortunately, there are hypoallergenic rugs made today that can even lessen allergens from floating into the air.
 Popular allergen-free rugs include polyester and nylon materials, which are often used for making clothes.
 These synthetic materials are developed in laboratories to repel allergens.
 They are nonorganic fibers that offer an inhospitable climate.
 Mold will have nothing to eat on these fibers, and pollen will dry out.
 If you are the allergic type, avoid wool or shag rugs as wool can allow allergens to thrive and shag rugs have plenty of space for allergens to get trapped.
 Stick to synthetic materials and tightly woven strands.

 When choosing a rug for a larger room, you don’t want to cut out all of your options because of your allergies.
 There is no need to be disappointed!
 Thankfully, there are so many synthetic rugs that pass the allergen test.
 These synthetic rugs come in a variety of styles, textures, and colors to offer you a wide range of options for choosing the best rug to match your home’s style.